 - Chromosome problems

 Even when no gene problem is found, you are at a slightly higher chance of having another child with ASD.
-Researchers think this is because several genes from both parents may act together to cause ASD.
+Experts think this is because several genes from both parents may act together to cause ASD.

 What are the symptoms of ASD in a child?